Page created on October 31, 2020. Last updated on May 27, 2022 at 08:43

 - Dermatology on Friday week 6

 Both me and Anne have written notes in pharma.
-When we wrote our notes pharma was divided over three semesters, which is why we have notes for pharma 1, 2, and 3.
-I’m pretty sure the new pharma 1 is equal to our pharma 1 + half of our pharma 2, while the new pharma 2 is equal to half of our pharma 2 + our pharma 3, perhaps with some mixing around.
-In other words, both mine and Anne’s notes should cover all current pharma topics.
+When we wrote our notes pharma was divided over three semesters, which is why we used to have notes for pharma 1, 2, and 3.
+I’ve rearranged all pharma topics to correspond to the new system.

 I tried to keep my notes short and concise, including only the most important drugs and the most important details.
 Of course, I can be wrong about what’s important and not, but I highly doubt I’ve forgotten anything which could fail you on the exam.
 On the other hand, Anne’s notes definitely contain virtually everything you need to know.
 Use whichever you prefer.